Manifold Bio Adds COO to Drive Its AI + In Vivo Targeted Biologics Platform

 The platform thesis

 Manifold Bio integrates large-scale in vivo measurement with AI-guided protein design to develop tissue-targeted biologics across multiple therapeutic areas.
-The promise: faster learning cycles in a physiologically relevant setting, tighter feedback loops between design and outcome, and better odds of picking winners early.
+Teams scaling those design capabilities may find practical guidance in AI Design Courses, which cover AI-driven design principles and workflows.

 With added operational leadership, the focus turns to throughput, cycle time, and decision quality-moving from interesting datasets to assets that clear clinical and commercial hurdles.